 If you’ve ever seen one, you probably wonder, “What is a tomatillo?”
 Tomatillo plants (Physalis philadelphica) are native to Mexico.
 They are quite common in the western hemisphere of the United States, and will most assuredly be found growing in Texas and New Mexico.

 When you plant your tomatillos, make sure the area you choose in your garden gets full sunshine and is well-drained.
 They don’t like soaking wet ground because they are native to a hotter climate.
 You also want the soil to be as close to a pH of 7.0 as possible.

-The tomatillo grow well in tomato cages or by themselves.
-If you put your tomatillo plants in cages, set the plants 2 feet apart, or if you want to let them sprawl, set them 3 feet apart.
+The tomatillo grows well in tomato cages or on its own.
+If you put your tomatillo plants in cages, set the plants 2 feet (.60 m.) apart, or if you want to let them sprawl, set them 3 feet (.91 m.) apart.

-If water is scarce, you can water them.
-They do well without a lot of water, but do not like drought conditions.
-Organic mulch is a great product to help retain moisture and keep out weeds for your growing tomatillos.
+If water is scarce, you can give them a drink.
+The plants do well without a lot of water, but do not like drought conditions.
+Adding some organic mulch can be a great way to help retain moisture and keep out weeds for your growing tomatillos.

 When to Harvest Tomatillos

 Tomatillos store well in the refrigerator for up to two weeks, and even longer if you put them in a plastic storage bag.